 It is important to note that this is a landrace breed, in an early stage of breed development.
-The breed was most prominent in southern states.
-It was common in Florida, Georgia, Alabama, Mississippi, and Texas.
+The breed was most prominent in southern states, common in Florida, Georgia, Alabama, Mississippi, and Texas.
 Landraces are also known as local breeds or primitive breeds.
 “Landraces derive their unique genetic character from the usual combination of founder effect, isolation, natural selection, and human selection” (Managing Breeds for a Secure Future: Strategies for Breeders and Breed Associations by Sponenberg, Martin, and Beranger, 2017).

-Landrace breeds have standards written as a breed description.
-This allows for more variability than breed standards do for a standardized breed.
+Landrace breeds have standards written as a breed description, allowing for more variability than breed standards do for a standardized breed.
 However, within the breed description, the breeder has a responsibility to select for the characteristics that make this hog enduring and appealing.
-These include hardiness, ability to forage, great temperament and manageability, smaller size, dense black hair that offer sun protection, good mothering ability, hardy litters, high survivability to weaning, sound body type, lively movement, healthy feet, strong legs, and long life.
-Note the wide variability in size, meat production, litter size, and teats in the facts above.
-These have been strongly impacted by close inbreeding and selection practices among homesteaders.
+These include hardiness, ability to forage, good temperament and manageability, smaller size, dense black hair that offers sun protection, good mothering ability, hardy litters, high weaning survivability, sound body type, lively movement, healthy feet, strong legs, and long life.
+The wide variability in size, meat production, litter size, and teats described above have been strongly impacted by close inbreeding and selection practices among homesteaders.

 Now that the breed is distributed among the lower 48 states, it is important for breeders to thoughtfully consider selection criteria.
 In the 1990s, selection for small size during a pet pig fad contributed to their near extinction.
 Selection for larger size and Berkshire-like appearance could lead to new problems due to breed confusion and interpretation of the breed standard.